 And he will make a firm covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.

 1. He will make a covenant with Israel.

-3. The content of the covenant is revealed by the but clause of the verse: but in the middle of the week he will put a stop to sacrifice and grain offering.
-The content of the covenant is this: Antichrist will guarantee Israel's security for seven years so that the Temple sacrifices and offerings may carry on unhindered during those years.
+3. The content of the covenant is revealed by the but: but in the middle of the week he will put a stop to sacrifice and grain offering.
+The content of the covenant is this: Antichrist will guarantee Israel's security for seven years so that they may carry out the Temple sacrifices and offerings unhindered during those seven years.